Progwilinux/plrepo/README.md

 You can unzip and pack these archives manually using a zip utility, or a more convenient method – using plpkg utility!.

 This package format (and utility) will be used in Progwilinux 26.5 and later.

+Also, all software in this repo is packed software from other distros :)